 Overnight in Taupō

-Day 4 - 17 April: Taupō → Te Kuiti → Raglan
+Day 4 – 17 April: Taupō → Raglan → Hamilton

-Overnight in Raglan
+Overnight in Hamilton

-Day 5 - 18 April: Raglan → Matamata → Rotorua
+Day 5 – 18 April: Hamilton → Matamata → Rotorua

 Overnight in Rotorua

-Travel through lush Waikato farmland to the rolling hills of Matamata and the famous Hobbiton Movie Set, where the magic of Middle-earth comes alive.
+Travel through lush Waikato farmland and the rolling hills of Matamata to the famous Hobbiton Movie Set, where the magic of Middle-earth comes alive.
 Continue to Rotorua, a geothermal wonderland steeped in Māori culture.
-Witness steaming geysers, bubbling mud pools, and perhaps enjoy an evening cultural performance with hāngī (feast).
+Witness steaming geysers, bubbling mud pools, and towering redwood forests.

 Day 6 – 19 April: Rotorua